Courtesy of East Fork

 For those who love a good pun as much as they love skincare, Resting Beach Face SPF30 is a great stocking stuffer for anyone planning on being in the sun this winter.
 Made in Australia without parabens or sulphates, this sunscreen is invisible on all skin tones and includes hyaluronic acid for an extra dose of moisture—crucial in the dry winter months.

-The newly launched Omura Series X vaporizer is great for those who live in a state that has legalized marijuana or are seeking calm through CBD.
+The Omura Series X vaporizer is great for those who live in a state that has legalized marijuana or are seeking calm through CBD.
 Unlike other vape pens that use processed oil cartridges, the Series X uses proprietary Flowersticks (available in sativa, indica, hybrid, or CBD) that don’t include any trim or chemical additives.
 Its innovative heat-not-burn technology delivers precise doses, as well as a smokeless and odorless experience.

 Take the discomfort out of sleeping on long flights or drives with this AFAR-approved travel pillow.
 It may just look like a soft fleece scarf, but inside the Trtl Travel Pillow is a slim neck-support frame that holds your head in place while sleeping upright.
 Available in seven different colors, the Trtl is also machine washable so you don’t have to worry about germs either.